neok/oioi-documentation/docs/calls/session_post.rst

     A unique ID that identifies this session (string).

-    The session ID must be a globally unique identifier. connector-id
+    The session ID must be a globally unique identifier.

+    .. note:: If you are the CPO and owner of the session, this identifier must be created by you. connector-id
     The EVSE ID of the connector where the session took place (string). session-interval